 International students, faculty, postdoctoral scholars, and staff who were in the United States anytime during a year may be required to file an income tax return with both the Internal Revenue Service (IRS) of the U.S. federal government and the Franchise Tax Board (FTB) of the State of California.

 If you received any U.S. taxable income (from a regular salaried position, GRA, GTA, fellowship, scholarship, or work-study) during a calendar year, you must obtain one or more of the following forms in order to file your taxes for that year: W-2, 1099, 1042-S, 1098-T. Caltech and JPL Human Resources will mail hard copy or release electronic tax documents by late February the following year.
-For example: 2020 tax documents are available by February 2021.
+For example: 2024 tax documents are available by February 2025.

 Electronic W-2s are available under the "Self Service" section on access.caltech.
 You can opt-in to receive an Electronic W-2 for current and prior years.
-Please contact Payroll if you cannot print your Electronic W-2 from access.caltech.
+Please contact Caltech Payroll if you cannot print your Electronic W-2 from access.caltech.

 If you did not receive U.S. earned income during a calendar year and you are on an F, M, J, or Q visa, you are still required to file IRS Form 8843.
 You may also need to file a California tax return.